iLib-js/ilib-loctool-webos-javascript/README.md

 v1.7.0
 * Updated to custom locale inheritance feature work properly in `generate` mode.
 * Added guard code to prevent errors when the common data path is incorrect.
-* Updated to generate resources y comparing basetranslation data even in `generate` mode
+* Updated to generate resources by comparing base translation data even in `generate` mode.
+* Fixed an issue where localeinherit related data was not created properly according to the order of locales.
+* Fixed an issue where data is duplicated when it is the same as base translation in `generate` mode.

 v1.6.0
 * Updated dependencies. (loctool: 2.20.0)